 These are the ten main types of jurisdiction of Indian courts:

 Let us learn more about all these kinds of jurisdictions.

 The word pecuniary means money.
 Hence it refers to the power of courts to decide cases that are within monetary limits.
 In other words, the suit is maintainable in the court if its value does not exceed the monetary limits of the court.

 For example, the court of Civil Judge Junior Division has a pecuniary jurisdiction limit of Rs.
 50,000.
 Hence, the said court cannot try suits whose value (value of the property) exceeds Rs.
 50,000.
 Likewise, every court has its pecuniary limits.

 This jurisdiction refers to the geographical boundary limits of the court to decide cases.

 For example, if the suit property is situated in Kolkata, it cannot be tried in Bombay.

 3. Subject Matter Jurisdiction

-For example, if Rakesh buys consumer goods and it is found to be defective.
+For example, suppose Rakesh buys consumer goods, and it is found to be defective.
 After several requests, the seller refused to replace the item.
 In this case, Rakesh has to file a suit in the District Consumer Redressal Forum and not in any other court or tribunal.
 Here the District Consumer Redressal Forum has subject matter jurisdiction over the same to try the case.